gsa-oes/office-of-evaluation-sciences/_projects/1620-1-military-patient-secure-messaging.md

 year: 2017
 domain: Health
 agency: Defense
-summary: Provider encouragement and on-the-spot assistance increased patient registrations for secure messaging
+summary: Provider encouragement and on-the-spot assistance increased patient registrations for secure messaging.
 featured: homepage
 ---
 ## What was the challenge?